4383/4383.github.io/_posts/2016-12-6-port-knocking-best-practices.markdown

 ---
 layout: post
 title:  "Port knocking best practices"
+description: "How to configure an efficient and properly port knocking"
 date:   2016-12-6 12:55:28 +0100
+image: port-knocking.jpg
 categories: [security, linux, port-knocking]
 ---
+## Introduction
 In this post I want to explain how to use correctly port knocking with iptables.

 ## Prerequisite